ThorstenDoherr/searchengine/doc/searchengine.md

 Be aware that <b>feeback</b> will ignored when <b>activation</b> is active (larger than zero).
 This is to prevent accidental usage of feedback in your <b>research</b> after implementing <b>containment</b> for the <b>search</b> command.
 If you intend to apply <b>feedback</b> for your <b>research</b> function, set <b>activation</b> to zero.

 In general, you will rarely use the <b>research</b> or <b>refine</b> commands as their main purpose is the re-evaluation of linguistic search types, which is already integrated into the <b>search</b> function.
-Still, it is useful to create an order among the candidates without interfering with the retrieval, for example by applying a small <b>feedback</b> on specific fields:
+Still, it is useful to create an order among the candidates without interfering with the retrieval, for example by applying a <b>feedback</b> on specific fields, an essential element of the **inverse darwinian cutoff** after a <b>compound search</b>:

 <code>types("firm 70, street 10, zip 10, city 10")</code> The search type setting may deviate from retrieval.
 <code>unjoin()</code>
 <code>join("applicant", "firm")</code> We only want to apply feedback on the firm search field and associated types.
 <code>activation()</code> deactivates activation, otherwise feedback will be ignored as leftover from containment.
-<code>feedback(5)</code> applies a small feedback on the firm name to create an order among the candidates.
+<code>feedback(100)</code> applies full feedback on the firm name to create an order among the candidates.
 <code>research(1)</code> replaces the identity to a maximum of 70% (no update of the score).
 <code>unjoin()</code> resets the linkage of the search fields to exclude the firm name.
 <code>join("street")</code>